 There is most likely much more evidence on this compound, but it appears to not be indexed in common databases and a good deal is not translated into English

-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Sulbutiamine has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects sulbutiamine has on your body, and how strong these effects are.

 |Grade||Level of Evidence|